 Various categories of foreign-born persons who have the right to spend time in the U.S. do NOT have the right to work here as well, unless they have first applied for and received an employment authorization document (EAD), often referred to as a work permit.
-For example, asylees, people with a pending application for adjustment of status, fiance visa holders, spouses of E-1/E-2, J-1, and L-1 visa holders, and under some circumstances, students are among the non-citizens who may apply for a U.S. work permit.
+For example, people with a pending application for adjustment of status, temporary protected status, or asylum, spouses and children of J-1, and visa holders, persons granted withholding of removal, and, under some circumstances, students are among the noncitizens who may apply for a U.S. work permit.

 In most cases, applicants must pay a fee for the work permit; though in some, such as adjustment of status cases, the fee is included in the overall green card application fee.